Click play to listen to this article.

-- While there’s nothing wrong with comparing your new partner to your ex, and while everyone does that from time to time, it is wrong to keep doing it until you begin to reminisce and miss your ex frequently.
+While there’s nothing unhealthy with comparing a new partner to an ex, and while everyone does it from time to time, it is unhealthy for a person to keep doing it until they begin to reminisce about their old relationship and obsessively miss their ex.

-If that happens, the intrusive thoughts that keep swirling around your mind often get infused with growing resentment toward your current partner.
-You begin to think, “Why can’t you be more/less like my ex!”
-If you’re going through something remotely similar, it is undoubtedly a bad sign for your relationship and its future.
+If that happens, the intrusive thoughts that keep swirling around a person’s mind often get infused with growing resentment toward their current partner.
+These people start to think, “Why can’t you be more/less like my ex!”
+This is undoubtedly a bad sign for a relationship.

-Another trait of The Nostalgia And Comparison Stage is that the more disagreements you have with your partner, the more you’ll contemplate leaving them and getting your ex back, from which point you’ll move to the last stage of a rebound relationship.
+Another trait of The Nostalgia And Comparison Stage is that the more disagreements a couple has, the more they’ll contemplate breaking up.
+And the more a person contemplates breaking up, the more likely it is that they’ll progress into the last stage of a rebound relationship.

-You either conclude that your relationship is toxic, that you’ve committed to your partner for all the wrong reasons, and that you’ve settled, or that your relationship is healthy and has the potential of becoming something serious and lasting.
+A person either concludes that their relationship is toxic, that they’ve committed to a partner for all the wrong reasons, and that they’ve settled, or they conclude that their relationship is healthy and has the potential of becoming something deeper.

-Depending on your conclusion, you either decide to break up with your partner or you stay and double down on building a relationship with them, at which point a couple of interesting things occur.
+Depending on the conclusion, a person either decides to break up, or to stay and double down on building an actual relationship.
+At this point, two interesting things occur.

-First, your love becomes unconditional — you don’t need them to be or act a certain way in order to love them.
-Second, you begin to form an emotional bond capable of keeping you together in spite of thankless circumstances: logistics, war, illness, etc. Third, your partner becomes a part of your identity and thus a source of immense meaning in your life.
+A couple’s love becomes unconditional — they don’t need each other to be or act a certain way in order for love to flow freely.
+And they begin to form an emotional bond capable of keeping them together despite thankless circumstances: logistics, war, illness, etc. In other words, it’s at this stage that a rebound can potentially turn into a real relationship.